 Parsley plants are pretty adaptable.
 They will grow well in either full sun or partial shade.

-Mature size depends on the variety you are growing and how much you harvest from it.
+Parsley plants mature size depends on the variety you are growing and how much you cut it to harvest.
 In general expect your plants to top out at:

 - Height: 12 -18 inches (30 - 45cm).